NamediaDigital/Blockchain4Techies/README.md

 - [Lightwallet](https://github.com/ConsenSys/eth-lightwallet) - One implementation of an Ethereum JavaScript wallet.
 - [ethereumjs-wallet](https://github.com/ethereumjs/ethereumjs-wallet) - Another alternate implementation of an Ethereum wallet.
 - [Storj](https://storj.io/developers.html) - Blockchain-based, end-to-end encrypted, distributed object storage, the future of cloud storage
+- [IPFS](https://ipfs.io/) - IPFS is the Distributed Web, a peer-to-peer hypermedia protocol to make the web faster, safer, and more open.